 This is a chance to send fun texts or emails to your subscribers about will-he-or-won’t he—then once Phil has made his choice—run a sale or discount based on his result! #Funinthesun if he doesn’t see his shadow & #6moreweeks if he does.

 This year, Lunar New Year falls on February 10th—and 2024 is the year of the dragon!
 Lunar New Year celebrations vary widely by location and tradition but are commonly done via family gatherings and traditional gifting giving.
 Some brands create limited-time product lines or bundle products into collections.
 These are worthwhile strategies if this is something your audience celebrates!

 The Super Bowl is a day for football, snacks, and ads (depending on who you ask), and while it’s not necessarily a “holiday” in the strictest sense…it’s still a great opportunity for retailers.

 Consumer spending for the Super Bowl, while nowhere near that of a more “gift-centric” holiday, is not something to be ignored.
-In 2023, the National Retail Federation (NRF) predicted that consumers would be spending a total of $16.5 billion, coming out to a little over $85 for the average American.
+In 2023, the National Retail Federation (NRF) said consumers spent a total of $16.5 billion, coming out to a little over $85 for the average American.

 Haven’t planned a promotion for the Super Bowl?
-Don’t worry; for more last-minute the norm holidays like these—Justuno offers pre-built templates to make it easy to get a themed promotion up and running in under two minutes.
+Don’t worry; for more last-minute holidays like these—Justuno offers pre-built templates to make it easy to get a themed promotion up and running in under two minutes.
+Get started here now!

 Are you a sporting goods retailer?
 Even better!
 Run promotions on the two teams that are playing, create product collections for each, and make sure to run social media and email campaigns to tie it all together.
 Want to take it a step further?
 Create two promotions for both teams and run a sale immediately after the big game for the winning team’s merchandise.